rama7993/c360-docs/docs/analytics/sales-report.md

 ## 📊 Sales Reports

-The **Sales Report List** contains Different Report Sections in the left side bar along with its individual categories where you can select to view the details of the reports.
+The **Sales Report List** contains different report sections in the left side bar along with its individual categories where you can select to view the details of the reports.
 :::info
-Each report blocks contains a **data table** with multiple actions and by defualt live data.
+Each report block contains a **data table** with multiple actions and by default live data.
 :::

   <details>